luiscoco/Azure_Services_review/README.md

 https://learn.microsoft.com/en-us/training/paths/get-started-azure-ai/

 Get access to Vision, Language, Search, and Speech Azure AI services with a single API key

 Quickly connect services together to achieve more insights into your content and easily integrate with other services like Azure Search

+Azure AI services help developers and organizations rapidly create intelligent, cutting-edge, market-ready, and responsible applications with out-of-the-box and pre-built and customizable APIs and models

+Example applications include natural language processing for conversations, search, monitoring, translation, speech, vision, and decision-making

 ## 2. Analytics